-Healthy Sweet and Sour Chicken with vegetables, a tasty Chinese dish ready in about 15 minutes.
+Chinese Sweet and Sour Chicken with vegetables, a tasty dinner dish ready in about 15 minutes.
 So much better and a lot healthier than any take away.
 Serve it with rice or noodles for a truly Asian feast.
-A low-carb, high-protein dinner that is delicious and nutritious.

 Chinese take-away must be one of the most popular all over the world.
 And there's hardly any surprise here, most dishes are so delicious, it's impossible not to want to eat them over and over again.
 Chinese-style chicken is my absolute favourite: plenty of flavour, and so easy to make at home too.